-In September of 2019, I began learning the art of Photography.
+Not too long ago, I began learning the art of Photography.
 To say I am not a professional is an understatement (in fact, almost all of my pictures up to now were taken with my cell phone) but it is something I am passionate about and want to learn.
 I do not plan to build a business around it, but it is merely something for me to enjoy.
 Until I develop a proper portfolio, you may check out my untrained eye here in the meantime, bearing in mind that many of the images were taken with my Android phone.

 For the past few years (though off and on) I have been doing calligraphy.
 My favorite styles are Copperplate, Batarde, Italic, and Spencerian.
 Once I am more confident sharing my work in this art form, I will post samples.